Ganthology/bosheng-cgpa-stats-2020/README.md

 There are 3 output files produced from the scripts.
 The first one is a csv file containing the cgpa categorised and the count, all grouped by the course.The second file is a csv file containing the tabulation of the data, including mean, mode, min, max, count of the response input data received.
 The third file is a csv file containing converted ratio for the completeness of the response received to the total number of students in the first batch.

 The script for tabulating mean mode median has been rewritten into a streamlit app for the convenience of other users.
-The streamlit app are deployed to Heroku, https://bosheng-analysis.herokuapp.com.
+The streamlit app are deployed using Streamlit's services, https://share.streamlit.io/ganthology/bosheng-cgpa-stats-2020/main/analysis.py.

 The input and output file format for this app is .csv format.